sanghita211/pypetana/README.md

 Folder _s-petana_: Compatibility with experimental data from _scanner-derived raw images_.
 * Collection of scipts related to bio-growth in petridishes

+Folder _i-petana_: Compatibility with experimental data such as videos.
+* Script for conversion of video to images.

 ## Methods

 * Image extraction